allejo/allejo.io/_posts/2015-02-06-From-Wordpress-to-Jekyll.md

 - Lack of server side processing
     - I am unable to have any dynamically generated content; I will be forced to create my own API and use other APIs to generate some dynamic content.
 On the bright side, I will be able to practice my JavaScript more
-- URL Routes require a lot of folders
-    - This is one of the biggest issues I have with Jekyll but I understand.
-Because everything is static, there are a lot of folders needed to create pretty URLs which I don't really mind since they're automatically generated but it still bugs me.

-So so far, I'm satisfied with Jekyll and I'm hoping I'll be able to continue using it and hacking on it by writing my own Jekyll plug-ins.
+So far, I'm satisfied with Jekyll and I'm hoping I'll be able to continue using it and hacking on it by writing my own Jekyll plug-ins.

 Also, there are a lot of shit designs out there for Jekyll websites.
 I do have to say, mine is pretty awesome in comparison.